Vivian Imerman: Career

 In London, he met brothers Robert Tchenguiz and Vincent Tchenguiz; they partnered and purchased a minority interest in the distiller Kyndal (now Whyte and Mackay) with a £190 million loan from German investment bank WestLB.
 Immerman served, first, as executive chairman, and then as CEO; there, he administered an aggressive cost-cutting program, and increased his ownership interest, from 35 percent to 60 percent, by buying out 60 shareholder employees.
 In 2005, Imerman and the Tchenguiz brothers purchased the remaining interest in the firm, then, in 2007, sold the company to Indian-based United Spirits Limited for £595 million (then, US$1.2 billion), of which Imerman received £380 million.
 Imerman leads Vasari Global, a specialist Global Consumer Goods Investor, and Vasari Beverages, a leading frontier and emerging market alcoholic beverages investor that has deployed more than $250m in capital investment between 2013 and 2018.
 In Ethiopia, Vasari Beverages owns 98% of the controlling offshore company of Dashen Brewery, one of Ethiopia's largest breweries and Rorank Distillery one of East Africa's largest distillers.
 In 2016, Vasari Beverages acquired the operational assets of South African drinks firm KWV for $85m one of the leading and oldest spirits and wine producers in South Africa.

 In 2019, Vasari Beverages announced an additional $100m capital raise.
 Pan-African investment bank RMB served as the sole mandated lead arranger and funder.
 The funds will be used to double production capacity of Dashen to 5 million hectolitres of beer per annum, and triple the production capacity of Rorank to 25 million litres of alcohol per annum.

 Imerman appeared on the Sunday Times Rich List in 2018, with a reported fortune of £390 million.

+In 2025, the footwear brand Moreschi was acquired by the Imerman Family Office in partnership with the Italian company GLAM.
+Bianca Ladow, daughter of Vivian Imerman, currently serves as a director for the Imerman Family Office, GLAM, and Moreschi.